alexcpn/alexcpn.github.io/html/NN/ml/7_cnn_network.md

 }
 $$

-The last term $\frac {\partial { p_k}}{\partial z_i}$ is the derivative  of Softmax wrto it's inputs also called logits.
-This is easy to derive and there are many sites that descirbe it.
-Example [Dertivative of SoftMax Antoni Parellada].
+The last term $\frac {\partial { p_k}}{\partial z_i}$ is the derivative  of Softmax with respect to it's inputs also called logits.
+This is easy to derive and there are many sites that describe it.
+Example [Derivative of SoftMax Antoni Parellada].
 The more rigorous derivative via the Jacobian matrix is here [The Softmax function and its derivative-Eli Bendersky]

 $$
  \color{red}